template<typename indices_t, size_t kSize>

 Expansion matrix from the measured subspace into the full space.

-This is equivalent to the tranpose of the projection matrix only in the case of a trivial projection matrix.
-While this is the case here, it is still recommended to use the expansion matrix directly in cases where it is explicitely used.
+This is equivalent to the transpose of the projection matrix only in the case of a trivial projection matrix.
+While this is the case here, it is still recommended to use the expansion matrix directly in cases where it is explicitly used.

 Projection matrix from the full space into the measured subspace.